Ten Years After: Post-break-up, then reunion

-Reunion, split with Alvin Lee and Leo Lyons: 1988–present

 In 1988, the members reunited for a few concerts and recorded the album About Time (1989) with producer Terry Manning in Memphis.
-They stayed together for their longest continuous period, until 2003, however without releasing new material.
+They stayed together for their longest continuous period, until 2003, though without releasing new material.
 In 1994, they participated in the Eurowoodstock festival in Budapest.

-In 2003, the other band members replaced Alvin Lee with Joe Gooch, and recorded the album, Now.
-Material from the following tour was used for the 2005 double album, Roadworks.
+In 2003, the other band members replaced Alvin Lee with Joe Gooch, and recorded the album Now.
+Material from the subsequent tour was used for the 2005 double album Roadworks.
 Alvin Lee mostly played and recorded under his own name following his split from the band.
 He died from complications during a routine medical procedure on 6 March 2013.
-Ric Lee is also currently in a band called Ric Lee's Natural Born Swingers, along with Bob Hall.
-In January 2014, it was announced that both Gooch and Lyons had left Ten Years After.
+Ric Lee is currently in a band called Ric Lee's Natural Born Swingers, along with Bob Hall.
+In January 2014, it was announced that Gooch and Lyons had left Ten Years After.
 Two months later, veteran bass player Colin Hodgkinson and singer/guitarist Marcus Bonfanti were announced as their replacements.
 In October 2017, the band released its most recent studio album, A Sting in the Tale.

+In September 2024, it was announced the lineup of Lee, Churchill, Bonfanti, and Hodgkinson had split and Lee intended to premiere a new lineup in early 2025.
+In early 2025, this lineup was announced, consisting of Ric Lee, Samuel C Lees, Craig Fletcher, and Dave Burgoyne.
+This new lineup currently has shows announced in both the UK, and Europe.